Tableau Desktop and Tableau Prep Deployment Guide

 Note: If you are looking for information about how to install Tableau Server, see the Install and Configure(Link opens in a new window) section in the Tableau Server help.
 If you are looking for information about how to set up Tableau Cloud, see Set Up a new Tableau Cloud Site(Link opens in a new window) in the Tableau Cloud help.

 This guide provides information for two audiences:

 If you're an IT professional or system administrator who's responsible for installing Tableau for multiple users in your organisation, you can find additional technical details and how to automate your installation in Install From the Command Line(Link opens in a new window).

 Other topics in this guide can help you plan your install, deactivate or manage your product keys or manage other settings after installation is complete.

-If you are interested in information about fixes that have been added in each release, see the Release Notes(Link opens in a new window) page on the Tableau website.
+If you are interested in information about fixes that have been added in each release, see the Known Issues(Link opens in a new window) page.